exasol/remotelog-lua/doc/user_guide/user_guide.md

 ### Connecting to a Remote log Receiver

-The most important part of `exasollog` is that it supports remote logging.
+The most important part of `remotelog` is that it supports remote logging.
 Using that feature is trivial.

 To try it out, first start a socket listener on a remote machine, for example using `netcat` on port 3000: